daltonserey/tst/README.md

 ## License

-This software is licensed under the terms of the MIT license.
-Please read the LICENSE.md file.
+This software is licensed under the terms of the AGPL 3.0 license.
+Please read the LICENSE file.

 ## Documentation